A Beginner's Guide to Collecting Seashells as a Hobby

 Warm weather attracts many people to the seashore for water activities.
-The ocean is attractive for boating, jet skiing, scuba diving, and treasure hunting, swimming, surfing, skiing, and any other water sport that one enjoys.
+The ocean is attractive for boating, jet skiing, scuba diving, treasure hunting, swimming, surfing, skiing, and any other water sports and activities.

-But for those of us, who like to walk along the seashore, looking and discovering shells leads us to the hobby of collecting seashells.
-Collecting shells has been an active hobby for amateurs and a vocation for professionals for thousands of years.
+But some of us like to walk along the seashore looking and discovering shells.
+Collecting shells has been an active hobby for amateurs and a vocation for professionals for many years.

 Any age can enjoy this pastime.
 As you collect these beautiful natural wonders, your curiosity will lead you to self-education as to the name of the shell, what organism grows in it, how it is classified and so on.
 You may choose to collect as an individual or you may choose to join clubs and gain new friends who enjoy the same interest.

-There are many natural museums which house shells.
+There are many natural museums that house shells.
 Collecting shells exist on an international scale.

 If seeking shells is new to you, I highly recommend that you visit a local museum before walking the beaches.
-The education which you will receive will help you to identify the various shells.
-The museums as well as your state Fish and Wildlife Conservation Commission will inform you of which shells are permitted for collection and which are not.
+The education that you will receive will help you to identify various shells.
+The museums, as well as your state Fish and Wildlife Conservation Commission, will inform you of shells permitted for collection.

-The shell itself is composed of calcium carbonate and it houses soft-bodied creatures which are called mollusk.
+The shell itself is composed of calcium carbonate and it houses soft-bodied creatures called mollusks.
 The shell is the external skeleton of the organism.
-When the organism has died and is no longer in the shell it is not uncommon for another marine life to enter the empty shell and make it its home.
+When the organism has died and is no longer in the shell it is not uncommon for another marine life to enter the empty shell and make its home.

 Shell Collecting Equipment

 The beaches of Sanibel are loaded with shells.
-One has to keep their eyes open to pick the prettiest one on the beach or keep your eyes peeled for a particular type of shell for your collection.
+One has to keep their eyes open to pick the prettiest one on the beach or keep your eyes peeled for a particular type of shell.

 The best times to collect shells are at low tide or after a storm.
 Hurricanes bring in the best seashells.